learning-process/ppc-2025-processes-informatics/tasks/sizov_d_bubble_sort/report.md

 Most of them are placed inside an anonymous namespace in `mpi/src/ops_mpi.cpp`,
 and the `TrimString` utility function is located in the functional test module.

-- `ComputeScatterInfo(total, size, rem, counts, displs)`
+- `ComputeScatterInfo(total, size, counts, displs)`
   Computes the block sizes (`counts`) and their displacements (`displs`) for `MPI_Scatterv`.
-  The function correctly handles cases where `total % size != 0` by distributing the “extra” elements among the first processes, ensuring the most balanced data partitioning possible.
+  The function correctly handles cases where `total % size != 0` by distributing the extra elements among the first processes, ensuring that the data is partitioned as evenly as possible.

 - `ComputePartner(even_phase, even_rank, rank)`
-  Determines the exchange partner for the current phase of the odd–even sorting algorithm.
+  Determines the exchange partner for the current phase of the odd–even transposition algorithm.
-  The logic fully matches the algorithm: in even phases, even‐rank processes exchange with the right neighbor, and in odd phases, odd‐rank processes do so.
-  This function simplifies partner selection and improves code readability.
+  This helper encapsulates the neighbor-selection rules and makes the implementation clearer.

 - `OddEvenExchange(local, counts, rank, size, phase)`
-  Implements a single phase of the parallel odd–even sort.
+  Performs a single phase of the parallel odd–even sort.
-  It performs a send/receive exchange via `MPI_Sendrecv`, merges two sorted blocks, and selects the appropriate half of the merged result.
-  The function also handles boundary cases (e.g., when a neighbor does not exist).
+  During the phase, each process may exchange its local block with a neighboring process using `MPI_Sendrecv`, after which the two blocks are merged.
+  Each process then retains only the part of the merged sequence that corresponds to its rank.
+  Boundary conditions (such as absence of a neighbor) are handled inside the function.

 - `GatherResult(local, counts, displs, rank, total, output)`
-  Collects the final results on the root process using `MPI_Gatherv`.
+  Collects the final blocks from all processes into a single global array on the root process using `MPI_Gatherv`.
-  After gathering, the root performs a final sort to ensure robustness of the global ordering, especially for boundary regions between distributed blocks.
+  Since the odd–even transposition algorithm ensures globally correct ordering after all phases, the gathered array is already sorted.

 - `TrimString(std::string& s)` (from the functional tests)
   Removes whitespace characters (`\r`, `\n`, `\t`) from both ends of a line before parsing test data.
-  This prevents errors when reading integers from input files that contain trailing newline characters.
+  This prevents errors when reading integers from files that contain leading or trailing whitespace.

 ## 6. Experimental Setup